-- Nasty dynamics: There is good evidence that such motions as walking have predictable, low-dimensional structure [335, 351].
+- Nasty dynamics: There is good evidence that such motions as walking have predictable, lowdimensional structure [345, 328].
 However, the body can move extremely fast, with large accelerations.
-These large accelerations mean that one can stop moving predictably very quickly - for example, jumping in the air during a walk.
+These large accelerations mean that one can stop moving predictably very quickly for example, jumping in the air during a walk.
 For straightforward mechanical reasons, the body parts that move fastest tend to be small and on one end of a long lever which has big muscles at the other end (forearms, fingers and feet, for example).
 This means that the body segments that the dynamical model fails to predict are going to be hard to find because they are small.
 As a result, accurate tracking of forearms can be very difficult. - Complex appearance phenomena: In most applications one is tracking clothed people.
 Clothing can change appearance dramatically as it moves, because the forces the body applies to the clothing change, and so the pattern of folds, caused by buckling, changes.
 There are two important results.
 First, the pattern of occlusions of texture changes, meaning that the apparent texture of the body segment can change.
 Second, each fold will have a typical shading pattern attached, and these patterns move in the image as the folds move on the surface.
 Again, the result is that the apparent texture of the body segment changes.
-These effects can be seen in Figure 1.4. - Data association: There is usually no distinctive color or texture that identifies a person (which is why people are notoriously difficult to find in static images).
+These effects can be seen in figure 1.8. - Data association: There is usually no distinctive color or texture that identifies a person (which is why people are notoriously difficult to find in static images).
 One possible cue is that many body segments appear at a distinctive scale as extended regions with rather roughly parallel sides.
 This isn't too helpful, as there are many other sources of such regions (for example, the spines of books on a shelf).
 Textured backgrounds are a particularly rich source of false structures in edge maps.
 Much of what follows is about methods to handle data association problems for people tracking.

-1.2 Tracking by detection
+1.2 Tracking by Detection

-Assume we have some form of template that can detect objects reasonably reliably.
-A good example might be a face detector.
+Assume we have some form of template that can detect objects reasonably reliably - a particularly important, useful and reliable example is a face template (a huge literature, this; there is some information in [120], otherwise start at [293, 323, 324, 325, 326, 375, 174, 401, 424, 332]).
 Assume that faces don't move all that fast, and there aren't too many in any given frame.
 Furthermore, the relationship between our representation of the state of a face and the image is uncomplicated.
 This occurs, for example, when the faces we view are always frontal or close to frontal.
 In this case, we can represent the state of the face by what it looks like (which, in principle, doesn't change because the face is frontal) and where it is.